patrickcfwhite/project-3/README.md

   - savedBy: This field is to identify which users saved that activity

-- Having decided our models, we could now move on to create the data for our app.
-This was implemented using a **seed file**.
-This file is hard-coded Recipies, Games, TV Series, Films and Books which was planted into our MongoDB.
-After completing this, we could look at building the end points for this API.

 <h4>Router</h4>

 We then procceded to create a `router.js` file to determine our API endpoints to how each of collections would be called on.
 Due to our Mongo database holding more than one collection, we specified 'category' as being as end point per collection which will be explained when discussing the controller.